Skip to main content

 Variables

-Variables are plaintext key-value pairs for non-sensitive configuration.
-They are stored unencrypted and do not require a private key.
+Variables (tc vars) store plaintext key-value pairs for non-sensitive configuration.
+They are not encrypted and do not require a private key.

 tc vars put